 Drug Use & Commercial Driver Fatigue

 Whether you realize it or not, driver fatigue is responsible for approximately 40% of commercial driver accidents.
 Some of these accidents are related to drug use as well.
-Virtually all truck drivers deal with driver fatigue at some point; however, some CDL holders use artificial stimulants to stay alert behind the wheel.
-While many motorist use coffee, music, or cool air to stay awake, these methods aren’t always enough to stay awake.
+Virtually all truck drivers deal with driver fatigue at some point; however, some CDL drivers use artificial stimulants to stay alert behind the wheel.
+While many motorists use coffee, music, or cool air to stay awake, these methods aren’t always enough.

 As professional drivers, truck drivers don’t always have the luxury of pulling over and taking a nap.
 With strict deadlines to meet, many truck drivers turn to methamphetamines to stay awake on long trips.
-Compared to most drugs, these simulants are cheap, long-lasting, and easy to find at truck stops.
+These stimulants are cheap, long-lasting, and easy to find at truck stops compared to most drugs.

-Unfortunately, illegal stimulants like these can result in sever driver impairment; side effects like paranoia can lead to serious accidents.
+Unfortunately, illegal stimulants like these can result in severe impairment for a CDL holder; side effects like paranoia can lead to serious accidents.

 At Chaikin, Sherman, Cammarata, Siegel, P.C., we believe that irresponsible commercial truck drivers should be held responsible for their careless driving.
-If you or a loved on suffered an injury because of an impaired truck driver, our team of Washington, DC truck accident lawyers has the skill to help you file a successful lawsuit.
-When you work with our firm, you can have confident knowing that our attorneys have more than 90 years of collective experience.
-Let us put it to work for your truck accident claim.
+If you or a loved one suffered an injury because of an impaired truck driver, our team of Washington, DC truck accident lawyers have the skill to help you file a successful lawsuit.